neokd/NeoGPT/README.md

 # NeoGPT 🚀

+> [!NOTE]
+> Docs update faster than the README.md.
+Please refer to the docs for the latest updates.
+Click [here](https://neokd.github.io/NeoGPT/) to view the docs.

 Say goodbye to boring interactions with documents and YouTube videos.
 NeoGPT is your trusted companion to chat with local documents and lengthy YouTube videos effortlessly.
 Perfect for professionals, developers, researchers, and enthusiasts.

 ![NeoGPT Gif](https://github.com/neokd/NeoGPT/assets/71772185/82d5c63d-81b5-4b45-95d4-53641016bfdc)